rivt-info/rivtinfo.github.io/rivt.md

 ## Files
 <hr>

-A **rivt** file is a utf-8 Python file that includes the import statement:
+A **rivt** file is a utf-8 Python file that includes the import statement
 <code>import rivtlib.rivtapi as rv</code> which exposes four API functions.
 Each function takes a triple quoted string as argument, which may include arbitrary text.